Fiorello H. LaGuardia High School: Musicology programs

-Drama

-There are several guest teachers in the drama department, who are featured particularly in the junior and senior courses.
-Jake Gyllenhaal, Alan Rickman and Darren Criss have visited to speak with students, and recent graduates Timothée Chalamet and Ansel Elgort have also returned.
-Rapper Nicki Minaj is also a drama department graduate.
-The faculty members of the department include AP Sandy Faison, Harry Shifman, Lee Lobenhoffer and Robert Krausz.
-Actress Ally Sheedy teaches at the school full time.

 Dance

 The Dance Department is based strictly on pre-conservatory-based training in the field of dance.
 Students spend the first two years training solely in classical ballet and the combined modern techniques of Graham and Horton.
 In their junior year they are given the opportunity to take musical theater and tap classes.
 Beyond that, the junior class performs for the first time junior year.
 The second semester of junior year they take a choreography class in which they create pieces of their own to perform.
 Senior year, the dancers take career management classes to support their success and take part in two performances: the Winter Showcase and the Graduation Dance Concert of the spring.

 Alumni of the program include Desmond Richardson and Suzanne Vega.

 Technical theater

 The Technical Theater Studio is a professional training program that provides students with the skills and techniques necessary to pursue a career in technical theater.
 Concepts and aesthetics are taught using contemporary teaching methods that utilize state-of-the-art equipment.
 Professionally produced events in the concert hall, thrust-stage theater, and black-box theater provide students with practical hands-on work experiences.